rentry/rentry.github.io/_posts/2019-04-13-revenue-by-county-choropleth.md

 tags: [data visualization, D3, choropleth, map, Python]
 ---

 I've been working on mapping [revenue data from natural resource extraction on federal lands](https://revenuedata.doi.gov/).
 I wanted to get a sense of the variation in the data, so I would know if it was feasible to present the data geographically.
-Assuming it was feasible to present the data geopgraphically, I also wanted to know which scale I would need to use to display the data in such a way as to convey sufficient variation in the data.
+Assuming it was feasible to present the data geographically, I also wanted to know which scale I would need to use to display the data in such a way as to convey sufficient variation in the data.

 ## Python Pandas for data analysis